tsuru/tsuru/docs/why.rst

 It's really easy to have a running PaaS with tsuru.
-We provide a serie of scripts, each one built to install and configure the required components for each tsuru provisioner, you can check our scripts on `tsuru repository <https://github.com/tsuru/tsuru/tree/master/misc>`_, there are separeted scripts to install each component, so it's easy to create your own script to configure a new provisioner or to change the configuration of an existing one.
+We provide a serie of scripts, each one built to install and configure the required components for each tsuru provisioner, you can check our scripts on `tsuru repository <https://github.com/tsuru/tsuru/tree/master/misc>`_, there are separated scripts to install each component, so it's easy to create your own script to configure a new provisioner or to change the configuration of an existing one.